It’s helpful to apply self-awareness to improve emotional response to relationships. Glenn Stok studies this and discusses his research.

 Without the bonds of love, changes that occur with aging can cause physical attraction to dissipate and hinder any lustful feelings.
 However, when two people live with each other and see each other every day, they hardly notice one another aging.

-More importantly, if love becomes a significant sensation in the relationship, and if its bond is stable, then the partners can either continue with romance as part of their contentment or even find ways to keep the lust alive as well.
+More importantly, if love is a significant in the relationship, and if its bond is stable, the partners can either continue with romance or even find ways to keep the lust alive as well.

 - Judith Orloff M.D.
 (August 15, 2011).
 “Lust vs Love: Do You Know the Difference?”.
 Psychology Today